Katie Price: Modelling

 At a friend's suggestion, Price had professional photographs taken and decided to pursue a modelling career.
 The pictures were sent to a modelling agency in London, and in 1996 she appeared, billed as "Jordan", on Page 3 in the British newspaper The Sun.

-As Jordan, Price was famed for her surgically-enhanced breasts.
+As Jordan, Price was famed for her surgically enhanced breasts.
 At 20, she had the first in a succession of breast-enhancement surgeries, increasing her natural 32B to a 32FF.

 Price also regularly appeared in the Daily Star, FHM, the British edition of Playboy, Nuts, Maxim, Loaded, Vogue and Esquire and also ran as a candidate in Stretford and Urmston during the 2001 UK general election, receiving 713 votes, 1.8% of the votes cast.
 In 2002, she appeared on the September cover of the American edition of Playboy magazine.

-In January 2022, Price joined OnlyFans, but raised just £150 from one of her posts, despite pleading with followers to sign-up for the subscription service.

 Television

 Price made cameo appearances as herself in the television dramas Dream Team and Footballers' Wives in 2004.
 She also appeared on Top Gears "Star in a Reasonably Priced Car" in 2004, completing the lap in one minute and fifty-two seconds.

 Early in her career, Price appeared on The Big Breakfast, and she was a guest host on the first series of The Friday Night Project.
 In December 2005, she released an exercise fitness DVD, The Jordan Workout, featuring "The Juice Master" Jason Vale.

 Price was a contestant on the third series of I'm a Celebrity...Get Me Out of Here!, between the months of January and February in 2004.
 It was there that she met Peter Andre, whom she would eventually marry and later divorce.
 In 2007, with Andre, she hosted the short-lived late-night chat show Katie & Peter: Unleashed.
 In November 2009, Price made a return visit to I'm a Celebrity...
 Get Me Out of Here! in its ninth series.
 Presenters Ant & Dec insinuated during the broadcast that the surprise of her return had been ruined by the media, and she left the show voluntarily after nine days.